Skip to main content

 Submission Packet

-• Nominee's Personal Statement, which should include answers to the following questions:
+• Nominee's Personal Statement, which should include the instructor's Philosophy of Teaching as well as responses to the following:

-1. How the nominee develops success in the classroom and beyond
+• How the nominee develops success in the classroom and beyond.

-3. How the nominee incorporates innovation in teaching
+• How the nominee incorporates innovation in teaching.

-4. How the nominee develops critical and analytical thinking
+• How the nominee develops critical and analytical thinking.

-5. How the nominee fosters student involvement in the community
+• How the nominee fosters student involvement in the community.

 Nominees who do not submit a complete submission packet will not be considered.